The most affordable drug and alcohol residential rehab available in the UK.

 The most affordable rehab centres available in the UK.
 7 day detox to 24 weeks.

-We offer the most affordable drug and alcohol rehab and detox centres available in the UK.
+At ADUS Healthcare we offer the most affordable drug and alcohol rehab and detox centres available in the UK.
 All our programs are effective, comfortable and safe, and all our centres are CQC Registered, and part of NICE.
 (National institute of clinical excellence).
 Our advisers are waiting to speak with you 24/7.
 Call us Now on 0845 3881 543 or mobiles call 07811 606 606.
-We help 1000’s of clients every year.
-We can help you.
+We have helped 1000’s of clients every year.
+Let us help you.

 ALCOHOL DETOX – 10 days Residential Alcohol Detox £2,395